Through-the-Wall Nonlinear SAR Imaging: Acknowledgment

 \section{Acknowledgment}

 The authors would like to thank Dr. Loc Nguyen and Dr. Mikhail Gilman for many fruitful discussions.

 \ifCLASSOPTIONcaptionsoff \fi

 \begin{IEEEbiography} [{ }]{Michael V. Klibanov} has graduated from Novosibirsk State University (NSU), Novosibirsk, Russia, in 1972.
 NSU is one of very top Russian universities.
 He got MS in Mathematics.
 In 1977 he got PhD in Mathematics from Urals State University, Yekaterinburg, Russia.
 In 1986 he got the highest scientific degree, Doctor of Science in Mathematics from Computing Center of the Siberian Branch of Russian Academy of Science, Novosibirsk.
 Through his entire career Klibanov works solely on inverse problems.
 The paper of A.L.
 Bukhgeim and M.V.
 Klibanov, "Uniqueness in the large of a class of multidimensional inverse problems" Soviet Mathematic, Doklady, 17, 244-247, 1981 became one of very few classical papers in the field of Inverse Problems.
 In this paper the powerful tool of Carleman estimates was introduced in the field for the first time.
 While previously Klibanov has worked only on the uniqueness issue, currently he develops globally convergent numerical methods for Coefficient Inverse Problems without overdetermination.
-He has published a total of 170 papers.
-Since 1990 Klibanov is with University of North Carolina at Charlotte, USA. \end{IEEEbiography}

-\begin{IEEEbiography} [{ }]{Alexey V. Smirnov} received the B.S. in physics from the Lomonosov Moscow State University, Moscow, Russia and the M.S. degree in mathematics from University of North Carolina at Charlotte, Charlotte, NC, USA in 2018 and 2020, respectively.
+He has published a total of 170 papers and his works were cited 2406 times.
+The latter is a very high number for a mathematician.
+Since 1990 Klibanov is with University of North Carolina at Charlotte, USA. \end{IEEEbiography} \begin{IEEEbiography} [{ }]{Alexey V. Smirnov} received the B.S. in physics from the Lomonosov Moscow State University, Moscow, Russia and the M.S. degree in mathematics from University of North Carolina at Charlotte, Charlotte, NC, USA in 2018 and 2020, respectively.
 He is currently working towards a Ph.D. degree in applied mathematics at the University of Waterloo, Waterloo, ON, Canada.
 His current research interests include numerical methods for inverse problems with applications in medical imaging and remote sensing. \end{IEEEbiography}